 The day after your last day of your period, you can resume fasting normally.

-As for catching up on missed days, it can be done at your own pace, depending on your availability and your health.
+As for the catching up on missed days, it can be done at your own pace, depending on your availability and health.
 You have until the beginning of the next ramadan to catch up with them, which gives you great flexibility.
-Remember that intention, or niyyah, is essential: catching up these days is a mark of your faith and your commitment to Allah. 🌟
+Remember that intention, or niyyah, is essential: catching up on these days is a mark of your faith and your commitment to Allah. 🌟

 These rules, although clear today, have evolved over time.
 Thet's see how perceptions around rules and of Ramadan have changed in Islamic history. 🩸

-In the first interpretations of theislam, les rules were often perceived as a state oftotal impurity, which justified a prohibition of many religious practices.
-Over time, religious discourses have evolved to better understand and respect the women's needs. 🌸
+In the first interpretations of theislam, the rules were often perceived as a state oftotal impurity, which justified a prohibition of many religious practicesOver time, religious discourses have evolved to better understand and respect the women's needs. 🌸

 What are the risks of fasting during menstruation?

 During your period, your body loses blood and must mobilize its resources to compensate for this loss.
-If you choose to fasting despite everything, you might feel a significant fatigue, due to lack of energy and essential nutrients like iron.
-This can also worsen the menstrual pain and the symptoms of premenstrual syndrome (SPM).
+If you choose to fasting despite everything, you might feel a significant fatigue, due to a lack of energy and essential nutrients like iron.
+This can also worsen the menstrual pain and the symptoms of premenstrual syndrome (PMS).

 How to live Ramadan while respecting the rules?

 You cannot fasting during your period, but that does not mean that you are excluded from ramadan.
-Here are some solutions to continue living this period of spiritual and serene manner. 🤗
+Here are some solutions to continue living through this period of spiritual and serene manner. 🤗

 Break during Ramadan